peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ![Image](./tests/syn_test.jpg)

+`syn_time.py` Demonstrates timing of a specific code segment with a trigger pulse being generated every time the period exceeds its prior maximum.

+# 7. Internals

-# 6. Performance and design notes
+## 7.1 Performance and design notes

 Using a UART the latency between a monitored coroutine starting to run and the Pico pin going high is about 23μs.
 With SPI I measured -12μs.
 This isn't as